-- (i) clear and concise description of the item or items; and, - (ii) particulars, including dollar amounts, which may materially affect the consolidated financial statements of the Government of Canada. - Ex.
-The reporting organization is not aware of any information that was not disclosed to the external auditor and to the Deputy Receiver General, which could affect the consolidated financial statements of the Government of Canada or the Auditor General's opinion on them.
+- a. clear and concise description of the item or items; and - b. particulars, including dollar amounts, which may materially affect the consolidated financial statements of the Government of Canada.

+Ex.
+The reporting organization is not aware of any information that was not disclosed to the Deputy Receiver General and to the external auditor, which could affect the consolidated financial statements of the Government of Canada or the Auditor General's opinion on them.

-Representation Number 27 (Internal Controls)
+Representation Number 26 (Internal Controls)

-- The reporting organization acknowledges its responsibility for the implementation and operation of internal controls that are designed to prevent and detect fraud and error.
-All significant facts relating to any frauds or suspected frauds known to management that may have affected the entity have been disclosed to the auditor. - Ex.
-The reporting organization understands that the prevention and detection of error and fraud are primarily its responsibility and may not necessarily be detected by you, even if they are material in amount.
+The reporting organization acknowledges its responsibility for the implementation and operation of internal controls that are designed to prevent and detect fraud and error.
+All significant facts relating to any frauds or suspected frauds known to management that may have affected the entity have been disclosed to the Deputy Receiver General and the external auditor.

+Ex.
+The reporting organization understands that the prevention and detection of error and fraud are primarily its responsibility and may not necessarily be detected by the external auditor, even if they are material in amount.
 The reporting organization also acknowledges its responsibility to design, implement and maintain internal controls that are designed to prevent and detect fraud and error.
-Furthermore, we have disclosed to you the results of our assessment of the risk that the financial records may be materially misstated as a result of fraud, and have determined such risk to be low.
+Furthermore, we have disclosed to the Deputy Receiver General and to the Auditor General the results of our assessment of the risk that the financial records may be materially misstated as a result of fraud, and have determined such risk to be low.
 The reporting organization has disclosed to you all significant facts relating to any known frauds or suspected frauds involving management, employees who have significant roles in internal control or others, where the fraud could have a significant effect on the financial information of the reporting organization.
 The reporting organization has also disclosed to you our knowledge of any allegations of fraud or suspected fraud affecting the financial records communicated by employees, former employees, analysts, regulators or others.